YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

    -A[FTER]=time

-Specifies the starting time stamp in the journal file after which any -FORWARD action should start processing.
-This time qualifier is compatible only with -EXTRACT,-SHOW, or -VERIFY.
+Specifies the starting time stamp in the journal file after which any FORWARD action should start processing.
+This time qualifier is compatible only with EXTRACT,SHOW, or VERIFY.

-If -AFTER= provides a time following the last time recorded in the journal file or following any -BEFORE= time, JOURNAL processing produces no result and MUPIP displays a warning message.
-If -AFTER provides a time preceding the first time recorded in the journal file specified in the command line, and, previous generation journal file(s) exists for that journal file, then previous generation journal file(s) are not included for the processing.
+If AFTER provides a time following the last time recorded in the journal file or following any BEFORE, JOURNAL processing produces no result and MUPIP displays a warning message.
+If AFTER provides a time preceding the first time recorded in the journal file specified in the command line, and, previous generation journal file(s) exists for that journal file, then previous generation journal file(s) are not included for the processing.
 You must specify previous generation journal files explicitly in the command line in order for them to be considered.

-Using -BEFORE with -AFTER restricts processing to a particular period of time in the journal file.
+Using BEFORE with AFTER restricts processing to a particular period of time in the journal file.

 .. code-block:: none

    -BE[FORE]=time

-Specifies an ending time for any action -FORWARD or -BACKWARD.
+Specifies an ending time for any action FORWARD or BACKWARD.
 The time specified references time stamps in the journal files.
-If -BEFORE= specifies a time preceding the first time recorded in the journal file, or preceding any -AFTER= or -SINCE= time, JOURNAL processing produces no result, and MUPIP displays a warning message.
+If BEFORE specifies a time preceding the first time recorded in the journal file, or preceding any AFTER or SINCE, JOURNAL processing produces no result, and MUPIP displays a warning message.

-If -BEFORE= time exceeds the last time recorded in journal files, JOURNAL processing effectively ignores the qualifier and terminates at the end of the journal file.
+If  BEFORE time exceeds the last time recorded in journal files, JOURNAL processing effectively ignores the qualifier and terminates at the end of the journal file.
 By default, JOURNAL processing terminates at the end of the journal file.

-When used with -ROLLBACK or -RECOVER, -BEFORE specifies the the time at which MUPIP stops applying updates to the database in its forward processing phase (i.e., no journal records with update times after the -BEFORE time are applied to the database).
+When used with ROLLBACK or RECOVER, BEFORE specifies the the time at which MUPIP stops applying updates to the database in its forward processing phase (i.e., no journal records with update times after the BEFORE time are applied to the database).

-When both -FETCHRESYNC/-RESYNC and -BEFORE are used with -ROLLBACK -BACKWARD, the qualifier corresponding to an earlier database state or point in time prevails.
-For example, -BEFORE prevails when the update corresponding to the sequence number obtained through the -FETCHRESYNC command happened at a later time relative to -BEFORE and vice versa.
+When both FETCHRESYNC/RESYNC and BEFORE are used with ROLLBACK BACKWARD, the qualifier corresponding to an earlier database state or point in time prevails.
+For example, BEFORE prevails when the update corresponding to the sequence number obtained through the FETCHRESYNC command happened at a later time relative to BEFORE and vice versa.

+.. _mupip-journal-lookback-limit:

 .. code-block:: none